 - Mobile device users must use the Gmail app to open their managed Google Workspace account email.
 If they try to sign in to an IMAP email client, the sign-in fails.

-To sync Google Workspace Contacts or Calendar events to iOS apps, you must set up your mobile device management (MDM) service to push that data:
+Before you turn off IMAP, tell iPad and iPhone users that Gmail is no longer syncing to iOS Mail.
+To sync Google Contacts or Calendar events to iOS apps, you must set up your mobile management service to push that data:

-From the Admin console Home page, go to AppsGoogle WorkspaceGmailEnd User Access.
+In the Admin console, go to Menu AppsGoogle WorkspaceGmailEnd User Access.

 Tip: To see End User Access, scroll to the bottom of the Gmail page.

-- Allow any mail client: Any IMAP email client can sync with Gmail.
+- Allow any mail client

 Important: With this option, users can sync only with clients you specify.
-Important: This option doesn’t support third-party email clients that use domain-wide delegation through a service account.
+This option doesn’t support third-party email clients that use domain-wide delegation through a service account.
 Learn more about domain-wide delegation and service accounts.